sagan/simplegoproxy/README.md

 If "URL encryption" is used and the `_sgp_respass=<value>` parameter is set, Simplegoproxy will encrypt the response body sent back to client using the parameter's value as password.
 The encryption uses AES256-GCM with the cryptographic key derived from password via PBKDF2 + SHA-256 of 1000000 iterations (no salt).
 The response body sent back to client is the base64 string of `iv (12 bytes) + ciphertext`.

+Additionally, the http response has a `X-Encryption-Meta` header, which is the encrypted base64 string of the json object `{body_sha256, date, encrypted_url, source_addr}`:

+- `body_sha256` : The sha256 of (encrypted) response body.
+- `date` : The server date time when response is sent back to client.
+E.g. `2006-01-02T15:04:05Z`.
+- `encrpyted_url` : The original encrypted url that server received.
+- `source_addr` : The source addr of original http request that server received.
+E.g. `192.168.1.1:56789`.

-To decrypt the encrypted response body, see below examples.
+To decrypt the encrypted response body and the `X-Encrpytion-Meta` header, see below examples.

 JavaScript (Browser & Node.js):